Chevron spills 800,000 gallons of oil, water in California

 The state's worst spill was the 1969 Santa Barbara oil spill that leaked at least 80,000 barrels of crude oil into the Santa Barbara Channel.
 Each barrel is 42 gallons (159 liters).

-But the effect of this year's Chevron spill on birds and wildlife appears minimal, said Steve Gonzalez, a spokesman for the California Department of Fish and Wildlife's Office of Spill Prevention and Response.
+But the effect of this year's Chevron spill on birds and wildlife appears minimal, Gonzalez said.
 Chevron said the spill flowed into a dry stream bed, and Gonzalez noted that it is unlikely to rain anytime soon.

 "There's no active waterway that it's nearby, so that's the good news," he said.